britram/rains-prototype/draft-trammell-rains-protocol.md

 |    3 | ee   | End-Entity Certificate           |

-A trust anchor certificate constraint specifies a certificate that MUST appear as the trust anchor for the certificate presented by the subject of the Singular Assertion on a connection attempt.
+A trust anchor certificate constraint specifies a certificate that MUST appear as the trust anchor for the certificate presented by the subject of the Assertion on a connection attempt.
 An end-entity certificate constraint specifies a certificate that MUST be presented by the subject of the Singular Assertion on a connection attempt.